EvergoodTeam/Evergood/README.md

 https://discord.gg/k2P68Y8

 ## Notes
-Files provided in the "Client" folder are to be shared between the Modpack and the Serverpack (except the "Resources" folder)
+Files provided in the "Client" folder are to be shared between the Modpack and the Serverpack (except the "Resources" and "Local" folder)

 Files provided in the "Server" folder are only used by the Serverpack